sdsc/sdsc-summer-institute-2018/0_preparation/0_getting_started/README.md

 In this exercise, you will use your class training account to log onto the Comet cluster.
 This exercise verifies that your account is working, that your laptop is properly configured, and that your Comet user environment is correctly setup.

-In this document, we will show you how to:
+<a name="top">In this document, we will show you how to:

 * [Obtain your class account](#obtain-your-class-account)
 * [Using the Terminal Application to connect to Comet](#term-app)
     - [Mac Users](#term-app-mac-users)